tejasvi001/appointment-scheduler/README.md

 ## Demo

+Improved and prod ready version of this app can be found at [SpotASlot.com](https://spotaslot.com/)

-The live demo of this app (master branch) is deployed and can be found [here](https://appscheduler.onrender.com/)
+The live demo of this repo (master branch) can be found [here](https://appscheduler.onrender.com/)

 You can use the following credentials with live demo: